igorocampos/Mastermind/README.md

         cp.CurrentColor++;
 }
 ```
-We can now do some initial setting in the class constructor, so the events are assigned and we initiate with the first color in the enum.
+We can now do some initial setting in the class constructor, so the events are assigned and we initiate with the enum's first color.
 ```cs
 public CirclePanel()
 {